-In doing business, it’s imperative to be mindful on how you set the tone in building a business relationship.
+In doing business, it’s imperative to be mindful of how you set the tone in building a business relationship.
 When you schedule an appointment to meet with someone, a reminder follow-up 24-48 hours is essential.
-If for some reason you need to cancel, provide a courtesy call to inform, and offer to reschedule.
+If for some reason you need to cancel, provide a courtesy call to inform and offer to reschedule.
 If you just cancel and do not offer to reschedule, it sends a negative message you are not interested in doing business.
 In business, customer service will never go away.
 It’s the main spectrum in building creditability.

 My Business Protocol:

 1) When I receive an inquiry about my PR services from a prospective client, I offer to set up a consultation.
 If the prospective client hesitates to set up a consultation, I extend 5 days to decide, thereafter, I expire the offer.
-I do not believe in wasting nor waiting for a prospective client to get back to me once they made the initial attempt to inquiry about my services. **No Exceptions**
+I do not believe in wasting nor waiting for a prospective client to get back to me once they made the initial attempt to an inquiry about my services. **No Exceptions**

 2) If a prospective client cancels and does not extend an offer to reschedule within 24-72 hours, I lose interest.
-Again, the prospective client have set the tone on how the relationship will begin and end.
+Again, the prospective client has set the tone on how the relationship will begin and end.

 3) If I send an inquiry to offer my services to a prospective client, and I don’t receive a response after 2 attempts, I lose interest.

 4) When you are conducting a telephone conference, it is rude to take another call.
-Schedule your telephone conference during a convenient time you will not be interrupted.
+Schedule your telephone conference at a convenient time you will not be interrupted.
 By placing a prospective client on hold, 1) it’s rude 2) it sends a message to the prospective client they are not a priority.
 People like to feel as if they are important.
 So if you remove that feeling, you may have just lost a potential client/business prospect.
 When someone places me on hold upon a scheduled telephone conference, I simply hang up, and I lose interest.